M. Karunanidhi: The Emergency and government dismissal

-Leader of the opposition (1977–1983)
+Opposition leader ,1977

 AIADMK led alliance won 34 seats out of 39 seats in the 1977 Indian general election.
 Top party figures such as general secretary V.R.
 Nedunchezhiyan, K. Rajaram and S. Madhavan quit accusing Karunanidhi for the DMK's failure in the general elections and demanded Karunanidhi to resign as the party's leader.
 Later, DMK lost the 1977 Tamil Nadu Legislative Assembly election, Karunanidhi won from Anna Nagar consistency and became the leader of the opposition.

 On 29 October 1977, DMK supporters brandished black flags and yelled "Go back, Indira!" as she exited the Madras Airport for dissolving the DMK government in 1975.
 Indira Gandhi's vehicle was unable to pass through the black flag barrier in Madurai.
 Karunanidhi violated the police prohibition in Madras and led protests in Guindy.
 Karunanidhi and 28 other DMK leaders were detained the next day and were held in judicial custody.
+Karunanidhi claimed in two separate interviews, in April 2009 and in May 2012, that Ramachandran was ready for the merger of his party, AIADMK, with the DMK in September 1979, with Biju Patnaik acting as the mediator.
+However, the plan failed to materialise as Panruti S. Ramachandran, a close confidante of Ramachandran, acted as a spoiler and Ramachandran later changed his mind.

 MGR offered a kind hand to the Morarji Desai government, while Karunanidhi renewed his alliance with Indira Gandhi.
 When Indira returned to power following the untimely end of Desai's government, she lost no time in dissolving MGR's cabinet.
 In the 1980 Indian general election and 1980 Tamil Nadu Legislative Assembly election, the state voted in favour of the AIADMK.
 MGR was re-elected as Chief Minister.
 Karunanidhi was elected from Anna Nagar consistency again.
 In February 1982, Karunanidhi embarked on a week-long padayatra from Madurai to Tiruchendur, spanning about 200 kilometres, in order to seek 'justice' for Subramania Pillai, a Hindu Religious and Charitable Endowments Department (HR & CE) officer who was found dead in November 1980.
 There were allegations that he was assassinated to cover financial misappropriation in the Tiruchendur temple.
 While Chief Minister MGR said the victim died by suicide, the DMK claimed it was an assassination.
 Karunanidhi walked over 30 kilometres during the day with a large crowd of cadres and leaders, stopping for lunch in small towns along the way.
 He gave public speeches in the evenings.
 The number of persons joining the padayatra grew by the day, and it became a topic of conversation in every family.
 The ruling government alarmed by the DMK's support, appointed a one-man committee chaired by retired judge C.J.R.
 Paul.
 The conclusions of the panel were never presented to the Assembly.
 Karunanidhi was able to obtain a copy of the study and disclosed it to the public in 1982 which revealed the panel's conclusion that Pillai had not committed suicide.